 Given that the interference from BS to RAS will come at the angles slightly above the horizon, this mask can be also adopted to estimate the aggregate interference from IMT to RAS.
-Figure 8 shows interference levels from IMT to RAS when applied expected EIRP mask for different separation distances.
+Figure 8 shows interference levels from IMT to RAS when applied expected EIRP mask for different coordination distances.

 Figure 8

-Interference levels from IMT-2020 to RAS for different separation distances when applying the expected EIRP mask
+Interference levels from IMT-2020 to RAS for different coordination distances when applying the expected EIRP mask